ssdunit/ViReL/blog.md

 # <font style="font-family:Merriweather"> 3.
 What have we worked on? </font>

 <font style="font-size:16px">
 Before jumping on the actual finetuning of VLMs on the said policies we actually finetuned VLMs on Supervised Finetuning for a very simple task of flower detection and Read about GRPO thoroughly through Deepseek research papers with their applied pipelines for their base model (Deepseek-V3-base).
-To actually implement and understand GRPO we finetuned an Small language model(SLM) on GRPO for grade school maths (**Dataset**: *OpenAI-gsm8k*)
+To actually implement and understand GRPO we finetuned an Small language model(SLM) on GRPO for grade school maths (Dataset: OpenAI-gsm8k)
 </font>

 ## <font style="font-family:Merriweather"> 3.1 Proof of Concept 1- SFT on VLMs (Flower Classification) [[1](#training-and-evaluation-metrics)][[2](#inference)]</font>